Leytonstone, Waltham Forest

 Changes to Leytonstone’s built environment in modern times have mostly been limited to the replacement of groups of Victorian houses with small blocks of flats – plus the construction of the M11 link road (now called the A12) at the end of the 20th century.
 Anti-road activists established a protest camp – or ‘autonomous republic’ called Leytonstonia – in February 1994, centred on a squatted house in Fillebrook Road and on wood-framed shelters set up in a grove of nearby trees.
 The metropolitan authorities invaded and crushed Leytonstonia on 13 June 1994.

-After the link road had been forced through, the affected surroundings were ‘re-greened’ and sprinkled with mosaics, sculptures and other installations, including Lodewyk Pretor’s Time Terminus (1999), shown in the photograph on the right.
+After the link road had been forced through, the affected surroundings were ‘re-greened’ and sprinkled with mosaics, sculptures and other installations, including Lodewyk Pretor’s Time Terminus (1999).

-In 2001 a group of artists set up a delightful community cultural venue called the 491 Gallery, which survived until quite recently.
+In 2001 a group of artists set up a delightful community cultural venue called the 491 Gallery, which survived until 2013.

 Despite the outward similarities of their convergent housing, Leytonstone and Leyton are demographically disparate.
 Leytonstone has fewer households with children, fewer residents of African, Caribbean or Pakistani descent and a higher proportion of owner-occupied properties.